xbcsmith/pinebook-pro/README.md

 ## Kernel

-Build custom kernel for the pienbook-pro
+Build custom kernel for the pinebook-pro

 - [Kernel](./kernel)